 Some people are able to see and interact with Folk.

-I’m more attuned to the Forest Folk, because I live in a heavily forested place where Nature is alive and very present.
+I’m more attuned to the Forest Folk, because I live in a heavily forested place where Nature and Spirit is alive and very present.

-You can see more of them by clicking the photo to go to my Etsy shop or by visiting this post where I have more photos of the Acorn Folk I’ve made so far.
+You can see more of them by visiting this post where I have more photos of the Acorn Folk I’ve made so far.

 Was this Post Fact or Fiction?

 I’m a storyteller and artist, and things that exist in my mind don’t always exist in the minds of ordinary people.
 I think this is true for most creative people.

 I’ve always operated with one foot in reality (as most people would define it) and the other foot somewhere else out there.

 There’s no way to prove the existence of any of it.
 But I believe in a world of things that can’t be proven.

 First and foremost, apart from being an artist and author, Madison is a nature enthusiast.
 She enjoys using local resources in every aspect of her life and considers the land she and her husband live on as partners in life.
 They care for the land and the land cares for them.
 She’s an herbalist, gardener, and wildcrafter of medicinal plants.